 The fate of Gauteng lies in the hands of the province’s biggest townships, with the likes of Soweto, Soshanguve and Tembisa likely to decide whether the ANC will enjoy an outright majority.

-There are more than 60 areas in Gauteng still to be captured.
+There are 73 areas in Johannesburg still to be captured.
 Some areas have more than 50 voting districts that are outstanding.

 Other places in Gauteng that had not been captured by the Electoral Commission of South Africa (IEC) count include 57 voting districts in Pretoria, 55 stations in Soshanguve.
 Centurion also has 34 districts outstanding and between Alexandra and Sandton, 28 districts that are yet to be captured.

 On the floor of the IEC results centre, talk was rife among pundits and media about coalitions, with politicians refusing to entertain speculation